cloudfoundry/community/toc/rfc/rfc-draft-ipv6-dual-stack-for-cf.md

 3. Support of dual stack networking, i.e. IPv4 and IPv6 at the same time.
 This is primarily for a smoother migration because the IPv6 changes can then be additive.
 4. IPv6 is additive to IPv4 functionality

-The ultimate future goal would be to move to pure IPv6 communication but is not a current priority and is not covered in this proposal.
+The ultimate future goal would be to allow a configuration based on pure IPv6 communication, i.e. to allow disabling IPv4 entirely.
+This is not a current priority and is not covered in this proposal.
+Options to still connect to IPv4 from an IPv6-only cloud foundry foundation at the edges would be via NAT64 and similar technologies.

 Backward compatibility is an important topic.
 Any changes that would change the default behavior should be placed behind appropriate configuration flags and turned off by default.
 The absence of IPv6 specific configuration must also remain without side effects to existing CF foundations.